 Children and young people's emotional wellbeing and mental health – facts and figures

-At least one in six children and young people have a diagnosable mental health condition.
+At least one in six children and young people aged 7 to 16 years have a probable mental health disorder.
+This increases to 1 in 4 for young people aged 17 to 19 years.

 Over half of all mental health disorders start before the age of 14, with 75 per cent by 24 years of age.

 Emotional disorders, particularly anxiety and depression, are on the rise.
-We are aware of the negative impact of social media on young people’s emotional health and the long term impact of the pandemic, inability to access school, isolation and stress that young people have experienced over the past two years.
+We are aware of the negative impact of social media on young people’s emotional health and the long term impact of the pandemic, inability to access school, isolation and stress that young people experienced.

 Children and young people are more likely to have poor mental health if they experience some form of adversity, such as living in poverty, parental separation or financial crisis, where there is a problem with the way their family functions or whose parents already have poor mental health.